ltelab/disdrodb/CONTRIBUTING.rst

-The tests located in the ``/disdrodb/tests`` folder are used to test various functions of the code and are automatically run when changes are pushed to the main repository through a GitHub Pull Request.
+The tests located in the ``/disdrodb/tests`` directory are used to test various functions of the code and are automatically run when changes are pushed to the main repository through a GitHub Pull Request.

 .. code-block:: bash